 Whether diagnosed through a company health screening programme or by the Employee’s own doctor, the Safety, Health and Welfare at Work Act 2005 (the “Act”) places an obligation on employers to take measures that are ‘reasonably practicable’ to safeguard the health and safety of employees at work.
 Such measures must be implemented on the basis of the employer having undergone a risk assessment, such as an employee health screening programme.

-The Act obliges employers to respond to the risks identified in the risk assessment, meaning that where an employer becomes aware that an employee is
+The Act obliges employers to respond to the risks identified in the risk assessment, meaning that where an employer becomes aware that an employee is unfit for particular duties/responsibilities, the employer must consider redeploying the employee to a

 Already a subscriber?